Coac/mishell/README.md

-# mishell ⚡
+# Mishell ⚡

-Mishell is a Unix shell
+Mishell is an Unix shell.

 ## Installation